black mamba

 African Mythology:

-• Symbol of Death and Danger: In many African cultures, it is seen as a symbol of death due to its lethal venom and aggressive nature.
+• Symbol of Death and Danger: In many African cultures, it’s considered a symbol of death because of its lethal venom as well as aggressive behaviour.

-• Protector Spirit: Some tribes believe it is a protector spirit, warding off evil and protecting the land.
+• Protector Spirit: There are some tribes who believe that it is a protector spirit that wards off evil spirits and guards over the land.

 Modern Symbolism:

-• Pop Culture: They has been referenced in various films, books, and sports, symbolizing agility, speed, and lethal precision.
+• Pop Culture: It has been used in many films, books, and sports, among others, representing agility, speediness, and deadly accuracy.

 • English: /blæk ˈmæmbə/